• Art magazine

 Masters of contemporary eroticism

-Gustav Klimt and Egon Schiele were very entitled.
-Her works challenged the existing limits of sensual representations with fresh and sometimes provocative approaches.
+Furthermore, Gustav Klimt and Egon Schiele were very fond of eroticism.
+Their works challenged the existing boundaries of sensual representations with fresh and sometimes provocative approaches.

 Sensuality and lust in modern art

-In contemporary art, erotic images are used in multifaceted shapes and styles.
-With acrylic, oil or watercolor, artists show subtlety of human emotions and intimate relationships.
-Works that achieve a mysterious depth effect through pointillism or light and shadow technology are particularly popular.
+In contemporary art, erotic images are applied in multifaceted forms and styles.
+With acrylic, oil, or watercolour, artists showcase the subtleties of human emotions and intimate relationships.
+Particularly popular are works that achieve a mysterious depth effect through pointillism or light and shadow techniques.

 Modern artists such as the photographers Vadim Stein and Peter Zelei or the painters Tom Wesselmann, Igor Shulman and Corné Akkers show the beauty and complexity of human body and their interactions based on simple, strong lines and sensual forms.

-The availability of new hardware and software led to a previously unreachable variety of erotic motifs.
-Photography, digital image processing and the use of the latest algorithms and artificial intelligence create completely new opportunities for approaches, perspectives and colors.
-The viewer's imagination is stimulated to new wise men that seemed unimaginable.
+The availability of new hardware and software has led to an unprecedented variety of erotic motifs.
+Photography, digital image processing, and the use of cutting-edge algorithms and artificial intelligence create entirely new possibilities for approaches, perspectives, and colours.
+The viewer's imagination is stimulated in new ways that once seemed unimaginable.

-However, the main motifs of erotic pictures remain the same: to show human beauty and grace, to stimulate the senses and to arouse desire.
+The main motives of erotic images, however, remain the same: to show human beauty and grace, to stimulate the senses, and to evoke desire.

 Erotic pictures, statues and photographs can be found in our online gallery - sensual acts and paintings with lustful aesthetics